Whole Fruit Popsicles are a healthy, low calorie, low carb snack or dessert for kids of all ages!

 Those of you who know me know I have a thing for stripes.
 I had so much fun making last year’s STRIPED JUICE POPS that the minute the warm weather hit here I dug out my popsicle mold and made a whole fruit version.
+The difference is that instead of freezing juice in the popsicle mold, I pureed fresh fruit and froze that, it makes for an even healthier treat.
 Those pretty layers are pureed kiwi, strawberry, mango, blueberry, watermelon and pineapple.
 There is nothing added, no sugar or simple syrup, so all you taste is the fruit.
 It’s like a frozen fruit salad on a stick.

 It only takes about a cup of cut fruit for each layer, so you can use leftovers or whatever you have around.
 As the fruit season gets going, you’re going to have so many choices.
 You can alternate two of your favorites, or go for a rainbow.
 Later in the summer I’d love to try a multi-berry version, just imagine the different pink and purple tones all lined up.